 Bob was born on September 19, 1922, in Mt.
 Vernon, NY, the younger son of Lewis and Ruth (Gross) First.
 The Great Depression that occurred during his youth shaped Bob and set much of the course of his life.
-He was a serious student and loved mathematics, attending the University of Iowa, where he worked as a waiter to pay his way while earning his bachelor's degree in Chemical Engineering.
+He was a serious student and loved mathematics.

+attending the University of Iowa, where he worked as a waiter to pay his way while earning his Bachelor's degree in chemical engineering.
 Bob enlisted in the U.S. Navy in 1944 and served on several ships as an electronic technician's mate.
-He was honorably discharged in June of 1946 following his last tour in the South.
+He was honorably discharged in June 1946 following his last tour.

-Bob moved to New York City where he met and eventually married Nancy Genevieve Belcher of Darien, CT, in May of 1955.
+Bob moved to New York City, where he met and eventually married Nancy Genevieve Belcher of Darien, CT, in May 1955.
 They celebrated their 64th wedding anniversary just days before his death.

 Bob and Nancy moved to Wilmington, DE, where their first child, Ginger Lee, was born.
-It was also in Wilmington where Bob and Nancy discovered a Friends Meeting where they began their lifelong devotion to the Quaker faith.
+It was also in Wilmington that Bob and Nancy discovered a Friends Meeting where they began their lifelong devotion to the Quaker faith.
 Bob started a consulting firm in New York City and the family moved to Mt.
 Kisco, NY, where they had their second child, Katherine Ann.
 Mt.
 Kisco is where they raised their girls and made their home until 1992.
-They also joined and became deeply involved in the Quaker community at the Purchase Friends Meeting in Purchase, NY.
+They also joined and became deeply involved in the Quaker community at the Purchase (NY) Friends Meeting.

-Bob returned to school to earn his master's degree in business administration from the Wharton School at the University of Pennsylvania in Philadelphia.
+Bob returned to school to earn his Master's degree in business administration from the Wharton School at the University of Pennsylvania in Philadelphia.
 Bob loved international travel and his consulting firm, Robert S. First, Inc. was very successful, expanding to offices in Brussels and Tokyo.
 Bob retired in 1991.